Updated December 2019

 Seeing The Nutcracker ballet has been a beloved tradition for many families over the years.
 We used to go when my brother and sister were young, and now I continue this tradition with my family.

 A new version of The Nutcracker choreographed by Christopher Wheeldon debuted December 10, 2016.
 We’ve experienced this updated version and enjoy it in a different way than the classic Clara story line.

 This version of The Nutcracker seems more accessible for someone attending the ballet for the first time, but is still beautiful for those who love ballet.
 The new story line follows a young girl living in Chicago as the city prepares for the upcoming World’s Fair.

 Lincoln Park Zoo (located in Chicago) and Brookfield Zoo (located in the Chicago suburb of Brookfield, IL) both have impressive night time Christmas light displays.
 Enjoy the lights and see what the animals are up to at night when the zoos are usually closed.

 Final Thoughts On Celebrating Christmas In Chicago

-Chicago has incredible festive indoor and outdoor activities to celebrate Christmas in Chicago.
-We’ve found each of these fabulous Christmas options is an important part of our holiday family traditions.
-I hope you love them as much as we do.
+There are an incredible number of festive indoor and outdoor activities to celebrate Christmas in Chicago.
+We’ve found each of these special Christmas in Chicago options is an important part of our family traditions and I hope you love them as much as we do.

 Pin It For Later: